Skip to main content

 What you will study

-To complete the Graduate Diploma in Psychology, a student must complete 100 credit points of specified units.
+To complete the Graduate Diploma in Psychology, a student must complete 100 credit points of specified psychology units.

 • Introduction to Psychology: Science and Practice